epochblue/annoy-a-tron/README.md

 LICENSE
 -------

-Consider this repo a public service for anyone that has a co-worker like Brian.
+See the included `LICENSE` file for more information, but in short: consider this repo a public service for anyone that has a co-worker like Brian.
 Hopefully your Brian also leaves his/her computer unlocked.